nonmodernist/holreg/content/films/the-awakening-of-helena-richie-1916.md

 # Film image
 [extra.film_image]
 url = "/images/sidebar-awakeningofhelena.jpg"
-alt = "ALT TEXT."
+alt = "A woman in white clothing lies on bed with child beside her, while a man in suit stands nearby in Victorian-era room."

-caption = "CAPTION."
+caption = "Scene still from \"The Awakening of Helena Richie\".
+[SOURCE NEEDED] [YEAR NEEDED]"
 +++

 ## Plot Summary